A Highly Linear and Flexible FPGA-Based Time-to-Digital Converter: Introduction

-The real code representing the combined results of all the delay effects, including clock skew and process mismatch, are referred to as real states.
-We propose a novel TDC which interprets and sequences all the real states from the TDL and encodes the TDC with the real states instead of using the ideal thermometer codes.
+The output of the delay units representing the combined results of all the delay effects, including clock skew and process mismatch, are referred to as real states, which are the states of the internal carry chain.
+We propose a novel TDC which interprets and sequences the real states from the TDL and encodes the TDC with the real states instead of using the ideal thermometer codes.
 This method minimizes the multiple effects of clock skew and mismatch on the TDL and contributes to a predictable and flexible raw linearity.
 Proof-of-concept experiments demonstrate that the state-based approach achieves a high raw-linearity and significantly reduces the empty histogram bins while using only a simple delay line.